Relations among $\mathbb{P}$-Twists: Introduction

 We conjecture that the assumptions of \autoref{main:spherification} are mainly of technical nature, that is, we suppose that abstract spherification functors exist in greater generality.

 Anyway, with a spherification functor at hand (of geometric origin or an abstract one), we can use the compatibility of $\IP$-twists and spherical twists.
 The relations between the spherical twists of two spherical objects are known by work of Y. Volkov \cite{Volkov}, which we pull back to $\IP$-twists along a spherification functor to obtain the following theorem.
+We say that two objects $P_1$ and $P_2$ of a triangulated category are \emph{isomorphic up to shift} if there exists some $m\in \IZ$ such that $P_1\cong P_2[m]$.
+Note that, if two $\IP$-objects are isomorphic up to shift, their associated twists are the same; see e.g.\ \cite[Lem.\ 2.4(ii)]{Krug-HK}.